Overview of the Compute Service

 An Oracle Cloud Infrastructure VM compute instance runs on the same hardware as a bare metal instance, leveraging the same cloud-optimized hardware, firmware, software stack, and networking infrastructure.

-Be sure to review Best Practices for Your Compute Instance for important information about working with your Oracle Cloud Infrastructure Compute instance.
+Be sure to review Best Practices for Your Compute Instances for important information about working with your Compute instances.

 - Standard shapes: Designed for general purpose workloads and suitable for a wide range of applications and use cases.
 Standard shapes provide a balance of cores, memory, and network resources.
-Standard shapes are available with Intel or AMD processors.
+Standard shapes are available with Intel, AMD, and Arm-based processors.

 - DenseIO shapes: Designed for large databases, big data workloads, and applications that require high-performance local storage.
 DenseIO shapes include locally-attached NVMe-based SSDs.

-- High performance computing (HPC) shapes: Designed for high-performance computing workloads that require high frequency processor cores and cluster networking for massively parallel HPC workloads.
-HPC shapes are available for bare metal instances only.
+- High performance computing (HPC) and optimized shapes: Designed for high-performance computing workloads that require high frequency processor cores.
+Bare metal HPC and optimized shapes support cluster networking.

 Components for Launching Instances